cca-io/rescript-mui/documentation/docs/project-structure/union-values.md

 In case that you need to pass around the type of a string union prop, the generator creates a helper type for you in the module.
-To continue the example from earlier, the following helper type will be added to `MaterialUi.Accordion.res`:
+To continue the example from earlier, the following helper type will be added to `Mui.Accordion.res`:

 ```rescript
 type variant = [#elevation | #outlined]